ebaung/Unscramble-Computer-Science-Problems/README.md

 Contents:
 The solution files are the .py files
 The .ipynb are given as the "working" or "scratch" files used to build up the final solution.
-The latest .ipynb files given also have the final solution.

 Testing the .py files in Jupyter Notebook:
 The file "Test .py files.ipynb" is provided as a convenient way to run the 5 Task_.py files within Jupyter notebook.
 Just a caveat: Make sure you run each cell one at a time.
 Don't run all cells at once.
 This can cause one or more .py files to run incorrectly or incompletely (in particular, Task2.py doesn't behave nicely when all 5 Task cells are run simultaneously).